 - difficulty moving limbs

-But the symptoms become quite different.
+However, the symptoms then become quite different.
 People with MS often experience greater mental impairment than people with ALS.
-And people with ALS typically develop greater physical difficulties.
+People with ALS typically develop greater physical difficulties.

 For people with ALS, symptoms remain largely physical.
 In fact, mental function remains intact even when ALS has claimed most of a person’s physical capabilities.